IamScarecrow/IamScarecrow/README.md

-### Hi there 👋, My name is ALI NUR
+## Hi, My name is ALI NUR
-I am a student of computer science and engineering.
+### I am a student of computer science and engineering.
 I am a learner and i love to learn new things.

 Skills:
 <p align="left">